nanvel/blog/2023/12/software-design.md

 - infrastructure layer: database, ui framework, external provider, message bus

 Abstract ports are resolved into concrete adapters in the infrastructure layer either through dependency injection or by bootstrapping.

+Port is the interface between our application and whatever it is we wish to abstract away, and the adapter is the implementation behind that interface or abstraction.

+If you're using an abstract base class, that's the port.

 ## Transaction script